-PC 272 is used in California to cover two major types of criminal behavior.
+PC 272 is used in California to cover two major types of criminal behavior, and both types are misdemeanor offenses with penalties of varying levels of severity.
 This legal code is therefore broken down into two major sections.
 Let’s go over the applications of both of these areas:

 PC 272(a) deals directly with contributing to the delinquency of a minor.
 According to PC 272, individuals may contribute to the delinquency of a minor if they commit an act or fail to perform a duty that leads to a minor: